siddharthgaur2590/ironfly-tech/README.md

-# ironfly-tech
+# Cognizant
-Repository created to commit code for ironfly technologies.
+Repository created to commit code for cognizant technologies.
-Online test conducted on 15-Apr-2020 from 7:00-8:00 PM HKT onwards.
+Proficiency test conducted on 21-05-2020.